In this video, we’re going to talk about Schema.org and how it compares to Google’s structured data rich results.

 Hey, thanks so much for checking out this video.
 If you’ve watched our channel before and you haven’t yet hit subscribe, please do so now and don’t forget to click on like, if you like the video you’re watching and also feel free to add a comment or question below, we’d love to engage with you here online.
 We create new content each week to help you get the most out of your digital marketing activities.
 All right, let’s go.

 You can use this to extend the knowledge of your site, to extend the meaning of your content in your texts by adding structure to it with this specific language.
-Now, this was a language that was developed with the help of a number of different search engine providers, Google, and Bing, and Yandex, and Yahoo to name a few.
-And it's one that has been adopted by a number of different websites and is continually used as probably the most known structured data vocabulary on the web today.
-So what is Google structured data rich results.
+This was a language that was developed with the help of a number of different search engine providers, Google, Bing, Yandex, and Yahoo to name a few.
+It’s one that has been adopted by a number of different websites and is continually used as probably the most known structured data vocabulary on the web today.
+What is Google structured data rich results?
 Google uses structured data to actually understand the content and the context of a page.
-So you can earn these rich features by adding certain structured data to your specific website pages.
+You can earn these rich features by adding certain structured data to your specific website pages.
 Now Google uses the Schema.org vocabulary to enable rich results.

-And we can learn quite a bit about these different types of structured data that we can use to earn rich results by going to the developers.google site and understanding a little bit deeper what's going on behind the search gallery.
+We can learn quite a bit about these different types of structured data that we can use to earn rich results by going to the developer.google site and understanding a little bit deeper what’s going on behind the search gallery.

 This is something really important to understand.
 When we are targeting rich features, we want to rely on the specific documentation that is provided to us from the developer.google site.
 This is going to tell us the exact markup that we need to add to our sites in order to earn these rich features.

 Schema.org will have a lot more, it will have extra properties and more information that can be added, but for the specifics of earning rich features and rich results, we need to follow the guidelines that Google gives us.
-So even if you want to extend things with Schema.org, that's fine, but you need to make sure that you have the attributes and the objects that are needed within the developers.google.site.
-Here's a little bit more information from Google.
+Even if you want to extend things with Schema.org, that’s fine, but you need to make sure that you have the attributes and the objects that are needed within the developer’s .google.site.
+Here’s a little bit more information from Google.

 Google is taking certain things and certain types of markup from Schema.org and using that to enable rich results within the search results.
-He goes on to say that everything else is essentially kind of like a nice to have, something where you're adding a little more information.
-Then he goes on to say, he doesn't expect this to have any impact on search.
-If we jump over here, this is the developers.google site, which talks about the rich results and understanding how we can use structured data.
+He goes on to say that everything else is essentially nice to have, something where you’re adding a little more information.
+Then he goes on to say, he doesn’t expect this to have any impact on search.
+If we jump over here, this is the developer.google site, which talks about the rich results and understanding how we can use structured data.

-As you can see here, they've got a number of different structured data types.
-You've got article, books, breadcrumbs, carousel, courses, and the like.
+As you can see here, they’ve got a number of different structured data types.
+You’ve got articles, books, breadcrumbs, carousels, courses, and the like.
 All of these are different types of markup that you can add and they also give you a little image of what it would look like here with any specific search result.
 Now you can walk through each one of these, click into them, read a little bit about it.
-If we look in here in article, it's going to tell us that there's two different types, one with AMP and one with non-AMP pages.
-And then here, it's going to give us an example of what that structured data might look like.
-We're seeing here the context of Schema.org.
-It's going to say what type, it's a news article and then here's the headline, the images and the like.
-You're also going to see guidelines here.
+If we look in here in articles, it’s going to tell us that there are two different types, one with AMP and one with non-AMP pages.
+And then here, it’s going to give us an example of that structured data might look like.
+We’re seeing here the context of Schema.org.
+It’s going to say what type, it’s a news article, and then here’s the headline, the images, and the like.
+You’re also going to see guidelines here.

-There's some people who have marked up their site only looking at Schema.org.
-Maybe they've missed some of these required categories over here and they're not getting indexed the way they think that they should be, or maybe not earning a rich feature.
-Now, if you want to earn rich features, you need to follow these, these requirements here.
+There are some people who have marked up their site only looking at Schema.org.
+Maybe they’ve missed some of these required categories over here and they’re not getting indexed the way they think that they should be, or maybe not earning a rich feature.
+Now, if you want to earn rich features, you need to follow these requirements here.

-If you're a non-AMP page, you need to have image, a headline, date publish and modified.
-If you're an AMP page, you have a lot more requirements here.
+If you’re a non-AMP page, you need to have an image, a headline, and the date published and modified.
+If you’re an AMP page, you have a lot more requirements here.
 But what if you want to add some additional markup here?
 Is that something you should do?
-Well, in my opinion, that's an absolute yes.
-You should leverage this and add as much context and much information as you can.
-I know that John Mueller said in his quote that this wouldn't likely result in a positive uptick in search, but if you look at the data and you look at how certain sites perform when they do extend their structured data.
+In my opinion, that’s an absolute yes.
+You should leverage this and add as much context and as much information as you can.
+I know that John Mueller said in his quote that this wouldn’t likely result in a positive uptick in search, but look at the data and at how certain sites perform when they do extend their structured data.
 They model their content a little deeper and they make it easier, one for the crawlers to read, and two for the crawlers to understand and specifically understand the intent.

-We have seen in a number of tests, this result in an uptick in organic traffic.
-So start with the basics, go for the Google structured data guidelines, make sure that you're following the guidelines that are here within their article, and then make sure that you look for ways to extend your markup a little bit further.
+We have seen in a number of tests, this results in an uptick in organic traffic.
+Start with the basics, go for the Google structured data guidelines, make sure that you’re following the guidelines that are here within their article, and then make sure that you look for ways to extend your markup a little bit further.

-To make sure that this was relevant, it wasn't just by chance, they use CausalImpact.
-And here they're able to reduce some of the fluctuations and able to actually get a positive probability associated with this change.
-And as you can see here, here was the graph from CausalImpact, which we can see that is a positive change and that we know that also from this data that was statistically significant.
+To make sure that this was relevant, it wasn’t just by chance, they use CausalImpact.
+And here they’re able to reduce some of the fluctuations and able to actually get a positive probability associated with this change.
+And as you can see, here was the graph from CausalImpact, in which we can see a positive change and we know that also from this data that it was statistically significant.
 We can see that making the change for this specific site had a positive impact.
 If you want to read more, please check out the link which I will provide below.
-Now to show that this doesn't happen in isolation, that it's not just a one-off thing.
-This is an experiment that we ran using some extensions of entity markup with one of our client's websites.
-And after three weeks of building the model and marking up the site more extensively with entities and extending the Schema.org, we saw a 12.4% increase in clicks from search.
+This doesn’t happen in isolation, it’s not just a one-off thing.
+This is an experiment that we ran using some extensions of entity markup with one of our client’s websites.
+After three weeks of building the model and marking up the site more extensively with entities and extending the Schema.org, we saw a 12.4% increase in clicks from search.

 As always, we give our YouTube viewers, our YouTube watchers and subscribers, a 25% off code.
 You have to use the term YouTube when you check out.

 You can get access to this course at learn.simplifiedsearch.net.
-And also once you join, you become part of our community and we're there to help you make sure that you're doing this right.
-We've got a Schema.org generator that helps you build these things out, we also show you how to do it.
-On your WordPress site, as well as sites that don't use WordPress.
-So if you're interested in earning rich features, this is exactly what this course was built for to help you achieve that and see the same results as a lot of these big sites are seeing.
-It's a really cool way to even the playing field.
+Once you join, you become part of our community and we’re there to help you make sure that you’re doing this right.
+We’ve got a Schema.org generator that helps you build these things out; we also show you how to do it on your WordPress site, as well as sites that don’t use WordPress.
+If you’re interested in earning rich features, this is exactly what this course was built for to help you achieve that and see the same results as a lot of these big sites are seeing.
+It’s a really cool way to even the playing field.
 I hope you learned something new today.
 I hope this information was really valuable.
 If you have any questions, please comment below.
-We'd love to continue that conversation with you.
+We’d love to continue that conversation with you.
 Until next time, Happy Markup.